 The Region setting will determine the region used.
 As it stands only NZAU has any sort of impact.

-The credentials needed to be able to accept payments via the connector can be also found in Common Portal.
+The credentials needed to be able to accept payments via the connector can be also found in Verifone Central.

 Username and password

-The username and password used to login to the Common Portal.
+This is the username and password used to login to Verifone Central.

 Payment Contract Id

 The payment contract can be found in the Verifone Central -> Administration -> Payment Contract Providers.
 The 'Payment Provider Contract ID' listed is the Payment Contract ID required for plugin configuration.

 The 3DS Contract ID can be found in Verifone Central by navigating to Administration -> 3-D Secure Provider Contracts, then selecting the 3DS facility required.
 The ‘3-D Secure Contract ID’ listed is the 3DS Contract ID required for plugin configuration.

 Secure Card Capture

 A public key for Secure Card Capture needs to be generated to start accepting eCommerce transactions.
 This will ensure the any card details are encrypted in the browser, so that information can be safely passed from the merchant to Verifone.